ansys/pymotorcad/doc/source/user_guide/troubleshooting.rst

 The UI is not updated when a parameter is changed via automation
 ----------------------------------------------------------------
-When changing model parameters via automation, Motor-CAD will not update the user interface with the new parameter value at every step, in order to speed up the scripting.
+When changing model parameters via automation, Motor-CAD does not update the user interface with the new parameter value at every step, to speed up the scripting.
-However, this means that we should never change a parameter which is shown on the currently displayed tab.
+However, this means that you should never change a parameter which is shown on the currently displayed tab.
 Best practice is to view the Scripting tab when changing any parameters within Motor-CAD using the command:

 .. code:: python